jmspit/dodo/src/DEVELOPER.md

 (stdin)= 6158bf2941f9f2bd10d35f254cfa035f2c33bd36412beaf8427e51c99290b451
 ```

-the output of the above commands proves that these public key artefacts all originate in the same private key.
+the output of the above commands proves that these public key artifacts all originate in the same private key.

-Instead of the system trust store, a custom truststore can be used to finetune the trust.
+Instead of the system trust store, a custom truststore can be used to fine-tune the trust.
 This allows to either limit
-the trust or trust one's own CA - bypassing the need to buy the certfificate produced from a CSR.
+the trust or trust one's own CA - bypassing the need to buy the certificate produced from a CSR.

 Custom truststores are loaded from PCKS12 files through dodo::network::TLSContext::loadPKCS12TrustStore.

-### Keystore
+#### Keystore

-A keystore comrpises the private key and the (signed) certyficate of the identiy.
+A keystore comrpises the private key and the (signed) certificate of the identity.
 It can be loaded with either
 dodo::network::TLSContext::loadPEMIdentity or dodo::network::TLSContext::loadPKCS12KeyStore.

-## Setup Certification Authority
+### Setup Certification Authority

 The source tree contains a simplistic CA install that allows to operate as a root CA. The installation
 uses intermediate CA to do the actual signing.
 The installation can create signed server and client certificates
 to be shared with their Subjects (including private key and passphrase).
-Alternatively, external indenties
+Alternatively, external identities
 can provide a CSR that can be signed - ot nor.

 The root CA install is protected by a single master passphrase.
 The root CA and intermediate CA private keys are